NextechGS/NextechJS/CONTRIBUTING.md

 ## Code of Conduct

-To ensure an inclusive community, contributors and users in the Nextech community should follow the [code of conduct](./CODE_OF_CONDUCT.md).
+To ensure an inclusive community, contributors and users in the NextechGS community should follow the [code of conduct](./CODE_OF_CONDUCT.md).